kjameer0/yabc-site/README.md

 As a general rule, pages are styled with flex layout, keeping sections centered in the main tag.

 ## Email
 In the contact pages and information request page, HeroTofu is used to submit messages to their proper destination.
 The useContactForm hook form HeroTofu in the Contact Form page accomplishes the form post action for all forms.
+The HeroTofu API endpoints are stored in Contentful.

 ## Navigation
 There are two nav bars, changes to navigation/routing should be reflected in both.
 Make sure that the JSX from one matches the other in structure for the routes, because they are not generalized.
 Adjustments have to be transported deliberately.
 So creating a new pages means: